bpucker/script_collection/README.md

 split_FASTQ.py
 Splits FASTQ file with alternating mate1 and mate2 reads of paired-end sequencing into two separate files with mate1 and mate2, respectively.
 Can be applied after downloading FASTQ files from the SRA via webbrowser.
+New files will be placed next to the original file with '_1' and '_2' added to their file base name.
+This script can handle raw FASTQ files (.fastq) as well as gzip compressed files (.fastq.gz).
 Requirements:
 1) Python 2.7.x (other Python 2 versions should work as well)
 Usage: